 Ethereum mining is an entirely different ballgame, though it too rewards GPU power.
 What that means is that if you want to mine Ethereum, you’ll need to purchase a powerful graphics card.
 With it goes a good motherboard and at least 4GB of RAM.
 The good news is obviously that your Ethereum mining rig is essentially a PC.
 The process of building such a rig is the same as building a gaming PC for yourself.
 The bad news is that you won’t really be able to use the computer for anything other than ETH mining.
 Solo mining isn’t particularly rewarding in ETH’s case either.
 Joining a mining pool is the answer to this question.
 Mining pools reward miners for the mining power they make available, and they smooth out the variance when it comes to ETH earnings.

 Softwaring the mining rig is another challenge for miners, and those who want to set their operation up under Windows will find it especially difficult.
 There are guides available out there in this regard though, which take miners through the software setup process step-by-step and which are indeed easy to follow.
 Ethereum mining is ASIC-resistant, meaning that out of policy considerations, the network aims to keep ASIC-mining out of its equation.
 Ethereum – and some altcoin mining – is very memory-intensive.
-Memory forms a bottleneck in the process which simply cannot be bridged by throwing more GPU-power into the mix, thus ASICS simply do not make much sense with this type of crypto mining.
+Memory forms a bottleneck in the process which simply cannot be bridged by throwing more GPU-power into the mix, thus ASICS simply does not make much sense with this type of crypto mining.